The Healing Process of Lip Blush: What You Need to Know.

 ❓Why does lip blush heal so differently from brows?

-Lip skin is thinner, more vascular, and more reactive.
-Brows don’t swell or bruise the same way, so the healing feels completely different.
+Lips are highly vascular and react differently from brows.
+Lip skin is thinner, and more sensitive.
+Brows don’t swell or bruise the same way, so the healing is completely different.

 ❓Can hormones affect my healing?